SurfingElectron/foundational-c-sharp/readme.md

 Without the ability to format my output, I would be severely restricted in what kinds of information I could present to the user.
 However, now I can provide my users with sophisticated instructions and feedback with a wide variety of formatting, symbols, and languages.

+### Perform basic operations on numbers in C#
+My goal was to perform basic operations on string and numeric data.
+As a coding challenge, I converted a value from one unit of measure (Fahrenheit) to another (Celsius) and displayed the result in a formatted message.

+I used various operators to perform basic string and mathematical operations.
+I learned how some symbols are reused (overloaded) as different operators, depending on the context.
+I learned how the data types of the operands influence the meaning of the operators.
+Finally, I learned how to change the data type of a value using the cast operator.

 ## Notes
 ### Floating-point, double, and decimal data type precision
 Float Type  |  Precision     |    Suffix